 Kirkham Heritage Inspired Street & Lantern Festival

-Workshops provided opportunities for individuals to explore and celebrate local heritage, whilst designing and create amazing lanterns.
+Specialist workshops provided opportunities for individuals to explore and celebrate local heritage, whilst designing and creating amazing lanterns.
 The engagement programme took place across a year, with targeted activities to promote inclusion, along with open workshops, including holiday activities for families to enjoy.
-This resulted in a spectacular festival of lanterns for the whole town to enjoy!

 K For Kirkham Mural